daviddserb/2048/README.md

 # UPT-2048

-It is a clone of 2048 game in Python.
+It is a clone of the '2048' game, made in Python.